Systolic Heart Failure

 - Coronary artery disease or heart attack.

-They cause blockages in your coronary arteries that limit blood flow to your heart muscle.
-This weakens or damages heart muscle and impairs the muscle's ability to pump.
+They can limit or block blood flow in your coronary arteries, which bring blood to your heart muscle.
+This limited or blocked blood flow weakens or damages heart muscle and impairs the muscle's ability to pump.

 This is a disease of the heart muscle.
 The heart muscle is weakened, so it can't pump properly.